geekygavesh/My_Leetcode_Journey/README.md

 # My_Leetcode_Journey
-This will contain all the DSA questions covered by me on Leetcode
+This contains all the DSA questions covered by me on Leetcode.